USS Essex Flight Operations

-PACIFIC OCEAN (March 20, 2021) The Wasp-class amphibious assault ship USS Essex (LHD 2) performs flight operations while transiting the Pacific Ocean.
-Essex is conducting routine operations underway in the eastern Pacific Ocean.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Brett McMinoway)
+PACIFIC OCEAN (March 24, 2021) Aviation Boatswain’s Mate (Fuels) 1st Class Sebastian Gallego, right, from Miami, Fla., carries a fuel hose on the flight deck of Wasp-class amphibious assault ship USS Essex (LHD 2).
+Essex is underway conducting routine operations in U.S. Third Fleet.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jenna Dobson)

 |Date Taken: